UK factory slide brakes, boosting recovery prospects

 LONDON The downturn in Britain's manufacturing sector eased in August after domestic clients placed more orders, an unexpectedly strong survey showed on Monday, increasing the chances that the country is finally moving out of recession.

-The jump in the Purchasing Managers' Index (PMI) bolsters expectations that the Bank of England will not raise the amount of stimulus it provides for the economy on Thursday, and that it will stick to its plan to buy 50 billion pounds ($79.4 billion)of gilts by November.
+The jump in the Purchasing Managers' Index bolsters expectations that the Bank of England will not raise the amount of stimulus it provides for the economy on Thursday, and that it will stick to its plan to buy 50 billion poundsof gilts by November.

 However, pressure still remains on the government to take bolder steps to boost an economy that has not fully recovered the output lost in the wake of the 2008-2009 financial crisis, and has been stuck again in recession since late 2011.